ThimothiTalari/projectgit/README.md

-Hi git this is feature 1 branch
+Hi git this is feature2 branch